jramsdell/jsr-lucene-project/scratch_pad.md

  **--out**: Is the name of the runfile to create after querying.
 Default: ranklib_features.txt

- **--graph_database**: This option is only used for the mixtures method.
-It specifies the location of the graph_database.db database.
+ **--hyperlink_database**: Points to location of hyperlink database (see hyperlink method).
+This defaults to the database located on the server at: /trec_data/team_1/entity_mentions.db

+ **--abstract_index**: Location of the Lucene index for the entity abstracts.
+This defaults to the following location on the server: /trec_data/team_1/abstract/

+ **--gram_index**: Location of gram index (stores -gram models for SDM).
+This defaults to the following location on the server: /trec_data/team_1/gram
  ___

  ## Description of RanklibTrainer / RanklibQuery Methods